 Why does skin always get so dry when it gets cold?
 This is because our sebum glands produce less of the protective film of fat in icy temperatures.
 Dry heating air also removes moisture from the skin.
 At this time in particular, it is particularly important to add a few small aids to your care routine.
 Use a moisturising face mask or nourishing facial serum regularly.
 Adapt your care products to the condition of your skin.
 For example, very dry skin needs a very rich moisturiser.
 Avoid care products with high water content (these are more suitable for the hot months).

 Dab instead of rubbing

 After cleaning, dry your face and body with gentle dabbing movements and always use a clean, soft towel.
 We recommend a microfibre washcloth for your face.

-Dry and sensitive skin often reacts to aggressive cleaning agents with skin irritations such as redness, burning and feelings of tension.
+Dry and sensitive skin often reacts to aggressive cleaning agents with redness, burning and feelings of tension.
 Since the skin barrier has already been weakened by the cold, it is advisable to use a gentle cleansing lotion.
-Above all, stay away from toner with alcohol or aggressive peelings.
+Above all, stay away from alcohol-based toner or aggressive scrubs.

-In autumn and winter, hot bubble baths or long, hot showers are particularly tempting, but this can be exactly the reason why your skin is irritated.
-The naturally protective grease film is attacked by the hot water.
+In autumn and winter, long hot bubble baths and showers are particularly tempting, but this could be exactly the reason why your skin is irritated.
+The skin's naturally protective oil barrier is broken down by the hot water which can cause the skin to lose moisture.
 Try to take a lukewarm shower and use mild shower gels for sensitive skin.